 counselor

-By: Danielle Bertini, LPC Leaving an abusive relationship usually isn’t as easy as simply walking out the door.
-Aside from the logistics of having to find a new place to live, supporting yourself, and sometimes children being involved, you might also feel tied to your partner and feel unable to break away.
+Leaving an abusive relationship usually isn’t as easy as simply walking out the door.
+Aside from the logistics of finding a new place to live, supporting yourself, and sometimes involving children, you might also feel tied to your partner and unable to break away.
 This emotional attachment, which is known as a trauma bond, develops out of a repeated cycle of abuse, devaluation, and positive reinforcement (Raypole, 2020).
-This…
+This trauma of abuse can create powerful feelings that…

 Read MoreBy: Bridgette W. Gottwald, LPC, NCC If you read my previous blog post, you were introduced to some of the self-sabotaging beliefs and behaviors that inhibit you from getting what you want.
 Here is part two of this series that continues to share encouragement and reasons why you deserve to live a life full of meaning that you desire.
 Go for It Watching someone else completely go for it can be extremely upsetting to a person who…